JasmitParekh/ApnaGhar/README.md

 ApnaGahr: Buy, sell, or rent properties.
 Secure OTP signup, chatbot support.
 HTML/CSS/JS/PHP.
 🏠 ApnaGhar 🏠

-Welcome to RealEstateHub, your one-stop solution for buying, selling, or renting properties online.
+Welcome to ApnaGhar, your one-stop solution for buying, selling, or renting properties online.
 Whether you're searching for an apartment, flat, building, villa, or office space, we've got you covered!

 Features:
 ✨ Property Listings: Browse through a wide range of properties available for sale, purchase, or rent.